ViktorChernykh/fullerror/README.md

 {
     "code": "validationError",
     "reason": "Validation errors occurs"
+    "values": []
     [
         {
             "field": "name",
-            "code": "nameIsRequired",
+            "code": "nameLengthMustBeBetween",
-            "reason": "Name must be no empty"
+            "reason": "Name length must be between 3 and 32", "values": ["3", "32"]
         }
     ]
 }
 ```

-The `code` allows you to show a custom message in different languages, and the `field` allows you to bind the message to the corresponding input field.
+The `code` and `values` allows you to show a custom message in different languages, and the `field` allows you to bind the message to the corresponding input field.

 ## Developing